 - although the book includes a glossary of raw ingredients, there are no pictures.
 I was au fait with most of the spices listed, however I would have appreciated photos or sketches so that I would know others if I saw them.

 >That said, the written descriptions are excellent; and

 >That said, there are still a lot of awesome images.

-Now I can mix up my own baharat and za’atar, based on recipes from a recognised expert – although I think I will stick to the Ras el hanout recipe from Recipezaar considering it does not include Spanish fly beetle, as Christine recommends.
-[I am a little scared of that one, given the intriguing Wikipedia entry I managed to locate.
-I did wonder as to whether Christine had roadtested all the recipes she included in her book – but doesn’t take the shine off it for me.]
+Now I can mix up my own baharat and za’atar, based on recipes from a recognised expert — although I think I will stick to my tried and true Ras el Hanout considering it does not include Spanish fly beetle, as per Christine’s recipe.

 Spice was not a necessary purchase for me: I will still scour the internet for spicy recipes, despite this fulsome resource.
 I will treasure it for what it is: a touchstone for exotic flavour combinations and a means to challenge my palate.